Becoming Logan and Gard

 Logans in the war

-As we know it was not just men who faced danger, and we have a family story that Agnes Logan (nee McCown) was directly involved in one of the battles.
-This story was passed down from her daughter, Agnes Witt (nee Logan) to her children eventually ending up with their great great grandson Wayne Witt Bates who shared this family story, I will leave it to the reader to determine how accurate it is.[xv]
-The story claims that in 1776/7 Agnes was in Harrodsburg and that the fort there was captured.
-All the inhabitants were held prisoner with Agnes bening singled out to run the “gauntlet”.
+What follows is a family story passed down from Agnes’s daughter, Agnes Witt (nee Logan).[xvii]
+The story claims that in 1777 Agnes was in Harrodsburg Kentucky when the fort was captured.
+Agnes was forced to run the “gauntlet”.
 She was informed that if she made it to the end without falling, all prisoners would be released, if not they would be taken away.
 She placed her infant son Hugh in the arms of another woman and made her attempt.
 Running the gauntlet involved running between two rows of the Shawnee who would strike out at her with sticks and other weapons.
 Somehow, she succeeded, but when her fellow prisoners went to assist her, they found that one eye had been scooped out with a powder horn.
+It is not known why Agnes was in Harrodsburg at that time.

 Settling and fighting in Kentucky – 1779